Teddy bears and travel go hand in hand.

 My boyfriend gave him to me as a gift when we started dating, and we are both big fans of the Nikki brand here in Israel.
 I also take him with me when I go on local travel expeditions too!

-I travel with Cow, which you can read about here.
+I travel with Cow.
 Some friends sent her to me when I was working in France in 2010.
 In addition to France, Cow went with me on many adventures while I lived in Texas (sometimes I think living in Texas should count as an international experience) and on trips to Namibia and Thailand.

 We’re currently in Nairobi, Kenya for the summer, where we crossed the equator and are looking forward to safaris to Amboseli and the Masai Mara.
 In October, Cow and I move to Tanzania, which I’m sure will be full of adventure.